not-a-feature/dipd/README.md

 ## Installation

-You can install the package using pip.
-Clone the repository to your device, and then pip install the package.
+So far the package is not on pypi.
+You can download and install the package locally using pip.
+Clone the repository to your device, and in the folder into which you cloned the repo run the following command.

 ```
 pip install dipd/